Covid 19 coronavirus: Face masks 'a big change' but right thing to do, Health Minister says

-Not wearing a face mask will become an offence punishable by fines from Monday when Auckland is due to join the rest of the country at alert level 2.
+Not wearing a face mask on public transport will become an offence punishable by fines from Monday when Auckland is due to join the rest of the country at alert level 2.

 The Government is releasing three million masks for national distribution over the coming days as a "one-off boost" to immediate supply.